-Something big happened during the Bread of Life Discourse that shook the faith of many disciples.
-Abruptly at the end of the discourse, many disciples left Jesus and returned to their former way of life, no longer accompanying him.
+Something big happened during the discourse that shook the faith of many disciples.
+Abruptly at the end of the discourse, after listening to new teachings from the Lord, many disciples left Jesus and returned to their former way of life, no longer accompanying him.
 66

 John 6:66 is the very first recorded Christian apostasy.
 Why did these disciples leave?

-TABLE OF CONTENT
+TABLE OF CONTENT – QUICK 45 MINUTE READ

-- Old Testament foreshadow; Passover and the Manna in the desert
+- Old Testament foreshadow; Passover and the Manna in the Desert

 - Who were “the crowd?”
 They were “not” disciples